January 8, 2021 | Uncategorized | Posted by Ascentis

 Depending on the diversity of an organization’s workforce needs, an employer may be drawing contingent workers from a variety of different third-party contract companies: one for IT professionals, another for warehouse laborers, and another for creative services, for example.
 Since each of those businesses is likely to have its own particular set of processes and paperwork, having a standardized system with an easy-to-use dashboard in place is essential for maintaining order and keeping track of all of the vital data that will inform future hiring practices.

-Automating Your Contingent Labor ManagementA customizable management system that allows your HR team to easily differentiate between and manage full-time employees and contingent hires is essential to everything from payroll processing to benefits administration to schedule building.
+Automating Your Contingent Labor ManagementA customizable workforce management software that allows your HR team to easily differentiate between and manage full-time employees and contingent hires is essential to everything from payroll processing to benefits administration to schedule building.
 Balancing a multifaceted workforce including FTEs, contractors, freelancers, and other classifications of employee is simply too big a job for HR and payroll managers to handle without some technological assistance.

 Trying to navigate between the scheduling, payroll, and compliance requirements for each group of workers not only adds undue stress for managers, it also creates a huge potential for human error.
 The time saved by automating as many of those functions as possible will have an impact on your HR team’s productivity and, ultimately, your bottom line.
 A software-based workforce management solution can also help your organization avoid the hefty fines that can be levied against a business for misclassifying contingent and full-time employees.